-This document includes:

-A description of NGDS and how it works

-Description and enumeration of the components that are necessary to install the NGDS Software Stack

-Step-by-step installation instructions for the NGDS Software Stack on an Ubuntu Linux operating system

-A comparison of installing the NGDS Software Stack in production mode, as opposed to development mode

 One of the goals of the NGDS is to provide an open-source software stack for releasing open data on the World Wide Web project that is sustainable and a cost-effective option for data producers.
 With this documentation, system administrators will be able to quickly understand the system and deploy a productive node in the NGDS.